kingnebby/my-career-to-highschoolers/PITCHME.md

 Note:
 * Project: To simulate the KC46 Boeing Aerial Refueler for pilot training and flight test verification
 * I admit, I didn't actually code on this project.
 I was just the project manager.
+* Often times our job is to model real world things. *What do you think we were modeling on a project like this?*
 * Lots of hardware and lots of math and modeling of physics required.

 +++